COMIC: I Spent A Day In Coronavirus Awareness Mode. Epidemiologists, How Did I Do?

 - Be conscious of your efforts.
 It will help you notice how often you're touching your face, washing your hands and interacting with others.

 "Be conscious of the potential ways you could get exposed and where there's a high potential for transmission of the disease," she says.
-At the salad bar, for example, even though workers may be wearing gloves, eventually, the workers will use those gloved hands, out of habit, to touch their face.
+At the salad bar, for example, even though workers may be wearing gloves, eventually the workers will use those gloved hands, out of habit, to touch their faces.
 And while salad bars have splash guards on the side of the customer, there usually isn't one on the side of the worker interacting with the food.
 Current evidence shows that the coronavirus can live on surfaces for hours to days.
-And it doesn't help that what's served at salad bars are moist, raw foods where pathogens in general thrive, she says.
+And it doesn't help that what are served at salad bars are moist, raw foods where pathogens in general thrive, she says.

 At the movies, Nolan said that no, breathing into my shirt would not have helped me prevent infection if the woman who sneezed behind me had the coronavirus: "If she had high amounts of virus coming out of that sneeze — via aerosolized particles from your lungs being breathed out — you would have to be fitted with an N95 respirator to protect yourself."